 10. Utilize the Power of the Cloud

-Storing data on the cloud is a great way because it ensures the files and processes are accessible for the entire team.
+Storing data on the cloud is a great way because it ensures the files and processes are accessible to the entire team.

 Anyone involved in it will be able to gain access to a crucial file any time of the day or night so that they can continue with the workflow until it reaches its final point.

-Besides, it also improves communication and the ability to complete work, upload it to the workflow management tool for easier cloud access at a later point.
+Besides, it also improves communication and the ability to complete work and upload it to the workflow management tool for easier cloud access at a later point.